• ❄️ New: Refrigerated shipping available!

 What should you remember about THCa?

-Would you like more background information about THC itself?
-Then also read our blog Effects of Cannabis and THC: Everything You Need to Know.
+Want more background information on THC itself?
+Read our blog: Effects of Cannabis and THC: Everything You Need to Know.

 What is THCa?

 THCa stands for tetrahydrocannabinolic acid.
-It is a cannabinoid that occurs naturally in cannabis, especially in living, raw, or unheated plant material.
+It is a cannabinoid that naturally occurs in cannabis, especially in live, raw, or unheated plant parts.

 What is the difference between THCa and THC?

-THCa is the form in which THC is often first present in the cannabis plant.
-Through heat, THCa can change into THC.
-So the difference mainly comes down to heating: THCa and THC are closely connected, but they are not the same.
+THCa is the form in which THC originally exists in the cannabis plant.
+Exposure to heat converts THCa into THC.
+The difference is purely down to heating: they are closely related but possess distinct properties.

 What is decarboxylation?